borg286/minecraft2/README.md

 1. Place your worms[Actually Additions] on flat ground.
 They till grass, water, and periodically bone meal a 3x3.

 2. Plant wheat for food

+3. Plant your Rice.
+Rice can be turned into rice seeds if you want to invest in the future rather than use the rice now.
+Note that some modpacks removed sugarcane-> paper recipe, with rice being the replacement.

 *Ability: Gaining fast travel and Removing falling damage*